shorebirdtech/docs/docs/guides/push_to_deploy_on_github.md

 ## 🛠️ Setting up GitHub Actions

-We provide a collection of official Github Actions to help you with the integration.
-For this guide we will be using `shorebird-setup`, `shorebird-release` and `shorebird-patch`, you can learn more about them at our [Github Integration Documentation](ci/github).
+We provide a collection of official GitHub Actions to help you with the integration.
+For this guide we will be using `shorebird-setup`, `shorebird-release` and `shorebird-patch`, you can learn more about them at our [GitHub Integration Documentation](ci/github).

 Create a new file at `.github/workflows/push_to_deploy_android.yml` with the following content: